 Template Development is Additive

 In practice, Civil 3D Templates are generally best created and maintained by Additive methods and processes.
-In other words, collections of tested Styles are assembled together after development and after mandatory testing with live, project-based Civil 3D data behind.
+In other words, collections of tested Styles are assembled together after development and after mandatory testing with live Civil 3D project data behind.